 While sled dogs and racing greyhounds have long eaten a raw food diet, there is a trend that surfaces now and again for feeding dogs an all-raw diet that includes raw meat, fish, eggs, vegetables, fruit, and some dairy.

-- The first is to ensure your dog has a well-balanced diet that includes all the nutrients he needs to stay healthy and disease-free.
+• The first is to ensure your dog has a well-balanced diet that includes all the nutrients he needs to stay healthy and disease-free.
 When feeding a growing puppy, this is especially necessary.

 For example, homemade raw diets can be challenging because you must ensure that you are not under or overfeeding essential nutrients.
-This is especially important if your Golden Retriever is sick, pregnant, or nursing and has different nutritional needs.
+This is especially vital if your Golden Retriever is sick, pregnant, or nursing and has different nutritional needs.

 If you’re thinking of feeding your Golden Retriever a raw food diet, ensure you’re well-versed in the appropriate handling of raw foods and all food safety concerns.